MarkusWende/s2pam/README.md

-## Acoustic model for speech to phoneme conversion
+## Acoustic model for speech-to-phone conversion

 Description will be added in the future...